tomcatdotfile/welltocoding/README.md

 -----

 - 💼 Soon I will be looking for an internship, to put my knowledge into practice.
-- 🖥️ I'm currently learning Java and Spring Framework
+- 🖥️ I'm currently learning JavaScript and NodeJS Framework
 - 👯 I try to collaborate in the search for ideas to change the world
-- ☕ Curiosity: I love coffee
-- 🎓 I'm majoring in Information Systems
+- 🎓 I'm studying by my own

 -----
 ## I've had the opportunity to work: